 Helicopter to get a great view!

 You can also take a helicopter ride to see the statue.
-If you would like to explore the statue online I really recommend the Tours from above showing amazing arial photograhy over Christ the Redeemer.
+If you would like to explore the statue online I really recommend the showing amazing arial photograhy over Christ the Redeemer.

 At the foot of the Corcovado mountain, where the city’s large Christ statue stands, lies one of Rio’s wildest parks with monkeys, waterfalls and a tropical aquarium with small sharks.
 In the middle of the park you will find sugar baron Henrique Lage’s mansion today home to Rio´s art of school.